Scara98/Portfolio/Project 4.md

 Each combination was repeated with all classes, both sexes, and each different type within each category.
 For example using the point where passengers Embarked with sex and class the code would be run with each different embarkation point(C, S, Q, N/A) and each embarkation point would be tested with females in classes 1, 2, and 3 and also tested with males in classes 1, 2, and 3.
 So in this example using Embarkation point, there were 24 different combinations in total.
 The lowest survival rate for each category is shown.
 ![pic14_img](https://github.com/Scara98/Portfolio/blob/imgs/pic14_img)
 ![img8](https://github.com/Scara98/Portfolio/blob/imgs/img8.png)
+97% of first class females ages 18-64 survived verses only 7% of second class males ages 18-64 survived.
 ![img9](https://github.com/Scara98/Portfolio/blob/imgs/img9.png)
+100% of first class females in cabin B survived versus the 13% of second class males who were not in a cabin survived.
 ![img10](https://github.com/Scara98/Portfolio/blob/imgs/img10.png)
+98% of first class females who embarked in Cherbourg survived whereas 8% of third class males who embarked in Queenstown survived.
 ![img11](https://github.com/Scara98/Portfolio/blob/imgs/img11.png)
+100% of first class females who paid $30-$99.99 survived but only 11% of third class males who paid under $10 survived.
 ![img12](https://github.com/Scara98/Portfolio/blob/imgs/img12.png)
+98% of first class females who had no children or parents on board had a 98% survival rate and second class males who had no children or parents on board only had a 9% rate.
 ![img13](https://github.com/Scara98/Portfolio/blob/imgs/img13.png)
+98% of first class females with no spouse or siblings on board survived but only 12% of second class males with no siblings or spouse survived.
 ## Data Conclussions
 Sex and and Class were factors that contributed to survival rate.
 When running all the different combinations no other factors were consistant in survival rate like sex and class were.
 First class females having the highest percentage rate of survival in all combinations using sex and class.
 Males in second class had the lowest survival rate in four out of six combinations whereas third class males had the lowest rate for two out of the six combinations.